Artificial-Dumbness/Artificial-Dumbness/README.md

 - 👀 I’m interested in learning cool new ways to develop useful programs.
 - 🌱 I’m currently learning the study of designing and training Neural Netoworks for CV and Data tasks.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me?
-You can drop a message on my profile and hope I see it in 2 months or so.
+You can mail me at rishitlko@gmail.com
 - 😄 Pronouns: I'm not a pychopath.
 - ⚡ Fun fact: I am in High School.